 With this immersive online publication, readers can learn about the Sliammon language, listen to Elsie tell her stories, and watch short animations of legends and events.
 They can navigate by theme – Colonialism, Community, Territory, Wellness – explore the contents through interactive maps, browse the audio and visual galleries, or make use of the instructional materials designed for teachers and students.

-ɬaʔamɩn (Tla’amin) Elder ELSIE PAUL is one of the last surviving mother-tongue speakers of the Sliammon language.
-She is the recipient of the Canadian Historical Association’s Lifetime Achievement award and received an honorary doctorate degree from Vancouver Island University in 2010 in recognition of her efforts and dedication to supporting First Nations well-being.
+ɬaʔamɩn (Tla’amin) Elder ELSIE PAUL is an Elder of the ɬaʔamɩn people and a mother-tongue speaker of the Sliammon language.
+She is the recipient of the Canadian Historical Association’s Lifetime Achievement award and received an honorary doctorate degree from Vancouver Island University in 2010 in recognition of a lifetime of effort dedicated to supporting First Nations well-being.

 DAVIS MCKENZIE is Elsie Paul’s grandson and works as a professional communicator.

 PAIGE RAIBMON is Professor of History at the University of British Columbia.